cjheyde/cjheyde/README.md

 ### Hello!
 Carla Heyde here <img src="https://img.icons8.com/stickers/100/000000/like--v1.png" height=20/>

-🤔 I’m currently learning Typescript, POO, MongoDB and Python =)</br>
+🤔 I’m currently learning Typescript, POO, MongoDB, Python and Unity =)</br>
 🌱 I love nature, life and the ecosystem.
 All projects that respect them are of my interest!</br>
 👯 I’m looking to collaborate on Social Projects that improve communities life quality.</br>
 💬 Ask me about anything!
 I love to talk and I am a good listener!</br>